radon-h2020/radon-demonstrator/labs/introduction.md

 ## RADON introduction

-XXX Radon is many things, focus first is the tools that help you develop, and deploy to cloud.

-The

 The RADON IDE (Integrated Development Environment) provides a web-based development environment that supports multi-user usage and acts as the host